PulkitDhamija/MTS/Chart Patterns/README.md

-10 stocks and identifications of the below Chart Patters:
+10 stocks and identifications of the below Chart Patterns:

 1) Descending triangle
 2) Bull flag